JiFish/Storyteller/README.md

 ensure the installation is secure.

 ### 5. Ready to play!
-Type `!newgame` in the channel you chose for the webhook to get started.
-Type `!help` to see the basic commands and get a link to the complete list.
+Type `!library` in the channel you chose for the webhook to see a list of available books and open one with the `!book` commands shown.

+Type `!0` to read the background page and `!1` to start the story.
+When the story tells you to turn to a page or section, you can read it in the same way, e.g. `!42`.

+For games with character sheets, like Lone Wolf or Fighting Fantasy, the use `!newgame` to roll a character.

+`!help` will list other commands available for the open gamebook.

 ## Using Discord